mathiasertl/django-hashers-passlib/README.md

 Getting started
 ---------------

-This module supports almost every hash supported by passlib, but hashes must be slightly modified in order to fit into Djangos hash encoding scheme (see "How it works interally" below for details).
+This module supports almost every hash supported by passlib (some must be converted at first - see below), but hashes must be slightly modified in order to fit into Djangos hash encoding scheme (see "How it works interally" below for details).
 Every hasher class is named like the module provided by passlib and every hash has a `from_orig()` and `to_orig()` method, which allows to import/export hashes.
 So importing a user from a different system is simply a matter of calling `from_orig()` of the right hasher and save that to the `password` field of Djangos `User` model.
-Here is a simple
+Here is a simple example:
-example:

 ```python
 # Lets import a phpass (WordPress, phpBB3, ...) hash.
 This assumes that you